Bathroom Renovation 2023 Cost Guide and Project Calculator

 How Much Does a Bathroom Remodel Cost?

 The best approach to a bathroom renovation is to decide what you want to do, list out what each item will cost, and then look at your budget.
-This will allow you to adjust the scope of your project, if necessary.
+This will allow you to adjust the scope of your project if necessary.

-Plumbing and Electrical – Making significant changes to existing plumbing and electrical systems will require more work and effort from skilled trades to complete the work.[3]
+Making significant changes to existing plumbing and electrical systems will require more work and effort from skilled trades to complete the work.[2]
 In addition, the work required to relocate pipes might also require significant repair work to other areas of the home.

-Size – A half bath will cost much less than a full bathroom to remodel.
+A half bath will cost much less than a full bathroom to remodel.
 Converting a half bath into a full bath could require additional plumbing, more lights and fixtures, a bigger exhaust fan, a new vanity, new tub, shower, or combination, and repairs to walls and ceilings.

 One method to save significant money on materials is to comparison shop and wait for sales on large, high-quality items like the tub, toilet, or vanity.

-Labor – Where your home is geographically located will affect labor costs.
+Where your home is geographically located will affect labor costs.
 What’s more, the expense of worker salaries will make up 45 – 65 percent of your project’s total budget.

 Even small projects you can DIY will affect labor costs significantly.
 For instance, if you could design your renovation yourself, you could save $250 – $500, especially if you are proficient with design software.

-Our estimated prices will also help you decide on which estimates are reasonable.
+Our estimated prices will also help you decide which estimates are reasonable.
 Another consideration is that each of these projects considered separately typically costs more than as a bundle.

 Tile & Flooring Costs